Travel Tips > Top Tips > Top tips for driving abroad

 Road safety abroad

-- Research the rules of the road in the country you are travelling to
+- Research the rules of the road in the country you are travelling to.
+For information about driving in specific countries contact the AA or RAC:

 - Try to avoid long journeys that will tire you out